-Pursuant to §3 of the Town Manager Act, when a vacancy occurs in the actual membership of the Select Board (as opposed to vacancy of the offices of Chair or Vice-Chair), for any reason other than the expiration of a term, the remaining Select Board Members and the Moderator, within thirty days after such vacancy occurs, shall appoint another board member to fill the vacancy until the next Town Election, at which the voters shall elect a Select Board Member for the remainder of the unexpired term.
+Pursuant to §3 of the Town Manager Act, when a vacancy occurs in the actual membership of the Board of Selectmen (as opposed to vacancy of the offices of Chair or Vice Chair), for any reason other than the expiration of a term, the remaining selectmen and the moderator, within thirty days after such vacancy occurs, shall appoint another selectman to fill the vacancy until the next Town Election, at which the voters shall elect a selectman for the remainder of the unexpired term.
 A majority of the ballots of the officers entitled to vote shall be necessary to such appointment.